hybridauth/hybridauth/README.md

 [![Join the chat at https://gitter.im/hybridauth/hybridauth](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hybridauth/hybridauth?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-    IMPORTANT: Hybridauth 3 is currently in development with the only remaning tasks of ensuring major providers are properly working and finishing documentation, hence it's NOT ready for production yet.
+    IMPORTANT: Hybridauth 3 is currently in beta stage and it might NOT be suitable for production use.

    :octocat: To check on project progression or if you wish to contribute on a task, see [TODO.md](https://github.com/hybridauth/hybridauth/blob/3.0.0-Remake/TODO.md).